Shimanti/apiTest/README.md

 # apiTest
-A app that is built with Node.js, Express, and Mongoose to modify Subscriber data
+An app that is built with Node.js, Express, and Mongoose.
+Creates, modifies, removes and gets subscriber data using MongoDB Atlas.